Kellogg’s will pay you $5,000 for having cereal for dinner

 Cereal connoisseurs are invited to share on Instagram how they enjoy Kellogg’s cereal for dinner under #KelloggsCerealforDinnerEntry.

-People can submit a post once a day leading all the way up to National Breakfast Day on September 26.
+People can submit a post once a day leading up to National Breakfast Day on Sept.
+26.

 Each week for five weeks, one winner will be randomly selected.